 - Before You Start: Please note that this recipe has a marinating time of 2 days.

-- If your salmon is not cut into Japanese-style fillets, follow these instructions.
-Place the salmon skin side down with the narrow tail end to your left (the head end is wider).
+- If your side of salmon is not cut into Japanese-style fillets, here are brief instructions; for detailed instructions and photos, see my tutorial How to Cut Salmon into Japanese-Style Fillets.
+First, place the salmon skin side down with the narrow tail end to your left (the head end is wider).
 Next, cut off the tail‘s narrowest part, which is too small for Japanese-style fillets.
-Tilt your knife back about 30 degrees and diagonally slice the salmon toward the tail end.
-You can read my detailed instructions on How to Cut Salmon into Japanese-Style Fillets.
+Tilt your knife back 30 degrees and diagonally slice the salmon toward the tail end.

 To Salt the Salmon